csujedihy/lc-all-solutions/038.count-and-say/question.md

-Given an integer n, generate the nth sequence.
+Given an integer n, generate the nth term of the count-and-say sequence.

-Note: The sequence of integers will be represented as a string.
+Note: Each term of the sequence of integers will be represented as a string.

+Example 1:

+Input: 1
+Output: "1"

+Example 2:

+Input: 4
+Output: "1211"